rakesh-i/ESP32-Autonomous-car/README.md

 5. Quit by pressing q when you are satisfied with your training or delete the "train_data.npy" and start again.
 I recommend around 20000 frames for your first model.
 You can see how many frames are recorded on terminal.
 6. Now  we need to balance our data.
 Run balance.py.
 It will create a file "balanced.npy" with balanced data.
 7. Checking the training data. <img src="media/ezgif.com-gif-maker.gif" alt="Logo" width="800" height="500">
 9. Now time to train our AI model.
 You can change prameters which suits your requirements.
 But I recommend to leave as it is for beginners.
 Run train_model.py.
 It will create your model based on your trainning data.
+Ihave trained mine on 2000 data points after balancing the data.

 ## Testing
 If you have done everything  right upto this point your autonomous car is ready for its first autonomous steps.